Doctoral Program

 Students who are dropped from the program may petition the college for readmission.
 The college may in turn make a request to the dean of the university Graduate School for approval of the student’s readmission.

-A preliminary examination is required of all doctoral students.
+A comprehensive examination is required of all doctoral students.
 This examination is given after

-• the Program Advisory Committee deems the student to have adequate preparation in the major and minor fields of study.
+- the Dissertation Committee deems the student to have adequate preparation in the major and minor fields of study.

-The examination is overseen by the student’s Program Advisory Committee Chair, who has discretion on the individuals involved in the examination committee to include no fewer than 2 other members of the student’s Program Advisory Committee.
+The examination is overseen by the student’s Dissertation Committee Chair, who has discretion on the individuals involved in the examination committee to include no fewer than 2 other members of the student’s Dissertation Committee.
 The chair may call on other faculty members associated with the student’s coursework for assistance in preparing the examination questions.

 The student must demonstrate, through written and oral components, a capacity to understand, synthesize, and apply theory and research techniques in communication and information sciences, as well as demonstrate knowledge of the pertinent literature, issues, and recent advances in the student’s concentration or focused area of study and cognate area of study.
 In other words, the examination must cover the student’s (1) theory core, (2) research methodology core, (3) concentration or focused area of study, and (4) cognate area.